Ergus/Extrae-rs/Readme.md

 ```

-We provide test programs code for all cases and the user can mix
+We provide test programs code for all cases in the [bin](./bin) folder.
-syntaxes.

 ```shell